 The weighted satisfaction score for each aspect of service data is aggregated to determine one overall satisfaction score for a particular provider.

 The final step is to take all the scores and calculate five bandings in a similar approach to how we determine five DNA levels for our Star Rating methodology.
-Those with the highest scores are given a Gold, Silver or Bronze Service Rating based on their position in the banded hierarchy.
-Those that are rated but do not meet the Bronze Service Rating benchmark are given ‘below bronze’ and the providers that do not qualify to be rated are given ‘no rating’.
+Those with the highest scores are given a Gold or Silver Service Rating based on their position in the banded hierarchy.
+Those that are rated but do not meet the Silver Service Rating benchmark or do not qualify to be rated, are given ‘no rating’.